ndiego/easy-plugin-stats/readme.txt

 == Frequently Asked Questions ==

-= How do I add a plugin stat shordcode? =
+= How do I add a plugin stat shortcode? =

 **Standard Method**